bryanmwaniqi/mello/README.md

-# Getting Started with Create React App
+# Mello Chat - A Single Page React App

 A single page chat application build using React.